-[...] traza la ruta del país arrojando por la borda el peso muerto de la arqueología, de las inoperantes e inasimilables civilizaciones prehispánicas para incorporar a México al vasto movimiento mundial de desarrollo.223 and what the possibilities of human choice are, with a view to promoting authentic choice, so Mexico must examine itself as a society and a country: 'Estamos en el cruce ¿Cuál vamos a escoger entre todos los caminos?
+[...] traza la ruta del país arrojando por la borda el peso muerto de la arqueología, de las inoperantes e inasimilables civilizaciones prehispánicas para incorporar a México al vasto movimiento mundial de desarrollo.

+In the same way as Jaspers and Sartre were concerned to reveal to man what he is and what the possibilities of human choice are, with a view to promoting authentic choice, so Mexico must examine itself as a society and a country: 'Estamos en el cruce ¿Cuál vamos a escoger entre todos los caminos?
 Sobre todo México, tan cargado de experiencias confusas, de vida contradictoria' (La región, p.
 80).
 Mexico is placed at a crossroads of indecision and, in the end, frustrated and despairing of his country, Zamacona turns his back on logical explanation: